Edzard Ernst: Work in complementary medicine

 The world's first professor of complementary medicine, Ernst researches complementary medicine with an emphasis on efficacy and safety.
 His research mainly surveys systematic reviews and meta-analyses of clinical trials; the institute has not performed a clinical trial for some time due to budget constraints.
 He has over 700 papers published in scientific journals.
 He has said that about five percent of alternative medicine is backed by evidence, with the remainder being either insufficiently studied or backed by evidence showing lack of efficacy.

 Ernst's department at Exeter defined complementary medicine as "diagnosis, treatment and/or prevention which complements mainstream medicine by contributing to a common whole, by satisfying a demand not met by orthodoxy or by diversifying the conceptual frameworks of medicine."

-Ernst asserts that, in Germany and Austria, complementary techniques are mostly practiced by qualified physicians, whereas in the UK they are mainly practiced by others.
-He also argues that the term "Complementary and Alternative Medicine" ("CAM") is an almost nonsensical umbrella term, and that distinctions between its modalities must be made.
+Ernst asserts that complementary techniques are mostly practiced by qualified physicians in Germany and Austria whereas they are mainly practiced by others in the UK.
+He also argues that the term "complementary and alternative medicine" (CAM) is an almost nonsensical umbrella term and that distinctions between its modalities must be made.

 Since his research began on alternative modalities, Ernst has been seen as "the scourge of alternative medicine" for publishing critical research.
-In a 2008 publication in the British Journal of General Practice, his listed treatments that "demonstrably generate more good than harm" was limited to acupuncture for nausea and osteoarthritis; aromatherapy as a palliative treatment for cancer; hypnosis for labour pain; massage, music therapy, relaxation therapy for anxiety and insomnia; and some plant extracts such as St John's wort for depression; hawthorn for congestive heart failure; guar gum for diabetes.
+In a 2008 publication in the British Journal of General Practice, he listed treatments that "demonstrably generate more good than harm", identifying only acupuncture for nausea and osteoarthritis; aromatherapy as a palliative treatment for cancer; hypnosis for labour pain; massage, music therapy, relaxation therapy for anxiety and insomnia; and some plant extracts such as St John's wort for depression; hawthorn for congestive heart failure; and guar gum for diabetes.

-Ernst presented at the first Global Congress on Scientific Thinking and Action, which took place on 17-20 March 2021.
-He spoke about the risk and dangers of alternative medicine, pointing to homeopathy and chiropractic as the most problematic areas within alternative medicine at the time.
+Ernst presented at the first Global Congress on Scientific Thinking and Action, which took place on 17–20 March 2021.
+He spoke about the risks and dangers of alternative medicine, pointing to homeopathy and chiropractic as the most problematic areas within alternative medicine at the time.